The First Assumption

-The large scale spatial distribution of the galaxies that make up the cosmic web, and as observed by us today is perpetually maintained-in-place, through the means of a universal self-regulating cosmic cycle that continually manufactures fresh space to replenish the expansion and diffusion-in-place of existing space thus maintaining a relatively constant universal volume, and that is the reason the universe will always look the same.
+The large scale spatial distribution of the galaxies that make up the cosmic web, and as observed by us today is perpetually maintained-in-place, through the means of a universal self-regulating cosmic cycle that continually manufactures fresh space and electricity to replenish the expansion and diffusion-in-place of existing space.
+This maintains a relatively constant universal volume, which is the reason the universe will always look the same.

 The phenomena of cosmological “redshift” has a different cause than a “velocity of recession” that increases the physical distance between objects.